dokku/dokku-scheduler-kubernetes/README.md

 At this time, the `scheduler-kubernetes` does not have support for custom SSL certificates.
 However, domains associated with an app can have a Letsencrypt SSL certificate provisioned automatically via the [CertManager](https://github.com/jetstack/cert-manager) Kubernetes add-on.

-To start using the CertManager, we'll first need to set the issuer email
+To start using the CertManager, we will first need to set the issuer email

 ```shell
 dokku config:set --global CERT_MANAGER_EMAIL=your@email.tld